AltraMayor/f3/doc/usage.rst

 If you get confused between "sdb" and "sdb1", don't worry, ``f3probe`` will report the mistake and point out the proper one.
 However, I cannot emphasize it enough, you MUST identify the correct drive.
-If I had chosen "sda", ``f3probe`` may have messied my computer.
+If I had chosen "sda", ``f3probe`` may have messed my computer.
 Once the device is chosen, just prefix it with "/dev/" to obtain its full name.

 Once you have carefully identified the device, you run ``f3probe`` like